Boyos999/tes3mp-xp/README.md

 * Experience gain on kill
 * Experience gain on quest completion
   * quest xp is based on player level
+* Experience gain on reading books
+  * Only skill books
 * Configurable attribute/skill/level caps
   * Includes per-attribute and per-skill caps